BullDF/topology-in-nmt/final_paper/final_paper.typ

     image("images/distance_matrix_example.png")
   ),
-  caption: [Attention maps and distance matrix for the English sentence "A Republican strategy to counter the re-election of Obama".], ) <fig:attention_example>
+  caption: [Attention maps and distance matrix for the English sentence "A Republican strategy to counter the re-election of Obama".],
+  placement: auto
+) <fig:attention_example>

+With the distance matrix, the persistence diagram of this attention map can be computed. _#ref(<fig:persistence_diagrams>)_ below shows the persistence diagrams of the same sentence presented in _#ref(<fig:attention_example>)_ in English and French.
+Note that both persistence diagrams show various zeroth-order topological features, which is expected because different parts of the sentence attend differently to each other.
+However, first-order topological features seem to be rare and ephemeral in both diagrams, indicating that there are not many loops in the attention maps, and loops tend to be short-lived.
+These patterns are consistent across most sentences, both in the French-English and Chinese-English datasets.

+#figure(
+  grid(
+    columns: 2,
+    image("images/persistence_diagram_en.png"),
+    image("images/persistence_diagram_fr.png")
+  ),
+  caption: [Persistence diagrams for the English sentence "A Republican strategy to counter the re-election of Obama" (left) and its French translation "Une stratégie républicaine pour contrer la réélection d'Obama" (right).],
+  placement: auto
+) <fig:persistence_diagrams>

 == Translation Quality <sec:translation_quality>